 Raspberry jam.
 With raspberries in season from June to October.
 Get yourselves outside and foraging for big juicy berries.

 Fancy something different?
-This delicious Orange & Passion Fruit Curd is a lovely alterntive to lemon or orange.
+This delicious Orange & Passion Fruit Curd is a lovely alternative to lemon or orange.

-Blackcurrants are usually quite sharp in taste, making it the perfect base for a jam.
+Blackcurrants are usually quite sharp in taste, making it the perfect base for a blackcurrant jam.

 - If you’re wondering how to tell when your jam is close to it’s setting point; You can spot the change in the rolling boil (Rolling boil? check out out FAQs where we explain further) as the bubbles will turn to a slower pace and the surface of the jam will look shiny and feel thicker when you stir it.
 The air bubbles will go as the jam thickens and forces the air out.
 The temperature should read 105°c but be careful not to overdo it.
 If you over cook the jam, the process cannot be reversed.